sakshikatiyar/Netflix_Sentiment_Analysis/README.md

-📺 Netflix Sentiment Analysis using Neural Networks
-📌 Overview

-This project applies Natural Language Processing (NLP) and Neural Networks to perform sentiment analysis on Netflix reviews.
-The model classifies user reviews into positive, negative, or neutral sentiments, helping understand audience opinions and improving recommendation systems.

-📂 Dataset

-Contains Netflix reviews with text and labeled sentiment.

-Preprocessing steps include:

-Tokenization & text cleaning

-Stopword removal

-Sequence padding for uniform length

-Label encoding (Positive, Negative, Neutral)

-🧠 Model Architecture

-The model is implemented using Keras & TensorFlow with the following layers:

-Embedding Layer: Converts words into dense vector representations

-LSTM Layer: Captures sequential dependencies in reviews

-Dense Layers: Fully connected layers for classification

-Output Layer: Softmax activation for multi-class sentiment prediction

-Loss Function: Categorical Crossentropy
-Optimizer: Adam

-📊 Results

-Achieved 85–90% accuracy on the test set

-Training & validation accuracy/loss plotted for performance monitoring

-Example Predictions:

-“I loved this series!” → Positive

-“It was boring and terrible.” → Negative

-“The show was okay, not too great.” → Neutral

-🚀 Applications

-Entertainment Industry → Analyze audience reviews automatically

-E-commerce → Product review classification

-Social Media Monitoring → Detect customer sentiment in real-time

-Technologies Used

-Python

-Pandas, NumPy

-TensorFlow / Keras

-Matplotlib, Seaborn

-scikit-learn
+# 📺 Netflix Sentiment Analysis using Neural Networks

+## 📌 Overview
+This project applies **Natural Language Processing (NLP)** and **Neural Networks** to perform sentiment analysis on Netflix reviews.
+The model classifies user reviews into **positive, negative, or neutral** sentiments, helping understand audience opinions and improving recommendation systems.

+---

+## 📂 Dataset
+- Contains Netflix reviews with text and labeled sentiment.
+- Preprocessing steps include:
+  - Tokenization & text cleaning
+  - Stopword removal
+  - Sequence padding for uniform length
+  - Label encoding (Positive, Negative, Neutral)

+---

+## 🧠 Model Architecture
+The model is implemented using **Keras & TensorFlow** with the following layers:

+- **Embedding Layer** → Converts words into dense vector representations
+- **LSTM Layer** → Captures sequential dependencies in reviews
+- **Dense Layers** → Fully connected layers for classification
+- **Output Layer** → Softmax activation for multi-class sentiment prediction

+**Loss Function** → Categorical Crossentropy
+**Optimizer** → Adam

+---

+## 📊 Results
+- Achieved **85–90% accuracy** on the test set
+- Training & validation accuracy/loss plotted for performance monitoring

+**Example Predictions:**
+- “I loved this series!” → **Positive**
+- “It was boring and terrible.” → **Negative**
+- “The show was okay, not too great.” → **Neutral**

+---

+## 🚀 Applications
+- 🎬 **Entertainment Industry** → Analyze audience reviews automatically
+- 🛒 **E-commerce** → Product review classification
+- 💬 **Social Media Monitoring** → Detect customer sentiment in real-time

+---

+## 🛠️ Technologies Used
+- Python
+- Pandas, NumPy
+- TensorFlow / Keras
+- Matplotlib, Seaborn
+- scikit-learn

+---

+## 📖 About
+A machine learning project that performs **sentiment analysis on Netflix content reviews** using **NLP and neural network models (LSTM)**.
+The project includes preprocessing steps, model training, evaluation, and visualization of results.

+---

+## 📌 Resources
+- Dataset (Netflix Reviews)
+- Jupyter Notebook for model training & evaluation

+---

+✨ If you like this project, don’t forget to **⭐ star this repo**!